Exchange Square (Hong Kong)

 Exchange Square (交易廣場 (gaau1 jik6 gwong2 coeng4)) is a building complex located in Central, Hong Kong.
 It houses offices and the Hong Kong Stock Exchange.
 It is served by the Central and Hong Kong stations of the MTR metro system.

-Most part of the Exchange Square is owned by Hong Kong Land, with the remaining portion owned by the Government.
+Most of the Exchange Square is owned by Hong Kong Land, with the remaining portion owned by the Government.
 The building has three blocks, namely, One Exchange Square, Two Exchange Square and Three Exchange Square.
 A shopping block known as The Forum was redeveloped as an office building in 2011–14.

 The ground level houses a large bus terminus, Central (Exchange Square) Bus Terminus.

 Tenants

 The property is the home of the Stock Exchange of Hong Kong since the 1980s.
 It also houses many international banking and law firms including Bank of Montreal, Commonwealth Bank of Australia, Lloyd George Management, DLA Piper, Ropes & Gray, RPC, Latham & Watkins and Allen & Overy.
 Other major tenants include Sixth Street Partners, Aberdeen Standard Investment, Angelo Gordon, Bluepool Capital, China Merchants Securities, CSOP, CQS, Evercore, Fanda Partners, Harvest Fund, Hillhouse Capital, Hopu Investment and Janchor Partners.
 Exchange Square is also home to the Hong Kong International Arbitration Centre, the American Club of Hong Kong, and the consulates in Hong Kong of Argentina, Canada, and Japan.